How can I find a property to rent?

 - Provide either your driving licence (photo edition) or Passport and a current utility bill

 Am I allowed to keep pets?

 Only with the consent of the landlord.
-Permission must be sought prior to the animal residing in the property.
-If the landlord gives consent, Peter Heron acting as agent for the landlord reserve the right to increase the amount of the security deposit that is taken prior to the tenancy commencing.
-A special clause will be entered in to the Tenancy Agreement to cover the Tenants additional cleaning and maintenance obligations.
-These may include the provision of the Tenant to provide proof to the Agent following the termination of the tenancy that the property has been professionally cleaned.
+Permission must be sought prior to the commencement of the tenancy.
+If the landlord gives consent, Peter Heron acting as agent for the landlord reserve the right to increase the amount of the rent and this is agreed with the tenant prior to an application.
+A special clause will be entered in to the Tenancy Agreement to cover the Tenants additional obligations.

 Who is responsible for contacting the utility companies after I move in?

 The utility firms will need you as a tenant to setup your account with them directly and to contact them again when you leave, taking care to provide meter readings.

 When will the rent leave my account?

 Generally rent is paid by a standing order mandate and will leave your account 3 days prior to the rental due date in order to be in the recipients account on the due date (The due date is typically although not always the date on which you moved in)